oist/Usiigaci/README.md

 4. instance-aware mask images will saved in a mask folder be right next to the folder you defined and you can use it to run in Lineage Mapper or etc.

 ### Data verification/tracking

+#### Tracking on ImageJ

 1. Load the images in ImageJ as a stack, you can verify the data and do manual tracking.
 2. for ease of tracking, you can use an ImageJ plugin developed by [Emanuele Martini](https://bitbucket.org/e_martini/fiji_plugins/overview).
 	1. threshold the instance-aware stack to binary masks.
 	2. run the plugin, you can find one target cells on the first slice with magic wand tool and click ok, based on overlapping, the plugin will find the target ROIs in the rest of the slices and add them into ROI manager.
 	3. in ROI manager, you can edit each ROI and click "Measure" to output measured results for further analysis.

+#### Tracking using Usiigaci tracker

-3. A python tracking software is developed using the [trackpy](hhttps://soft-matter.github.io/trackpy/v0.3.2/) by Dr. Andrei Rares.
+A python tracking software is developed using the [trackpy](hhttps://soft-matter.github.io/trackpy/v0.3.2/) by Dr. Andrei Rares.
 	1. The segmented masks from Mask R-CNN are loaded and tracked using trackpy.
 	2. The tracking results that are suboptimal from segmentation error were repaired.
-	3. A GUI is used to allow user to double check the results and deleted bad results.
+	3. A GUI is used to allow user to double check the results and deleted bad tracks if they exists.
-	4. The XY coordinate, area, perimeter, and orientation is extracted using scikit-image regionprops methods.
+	4. The XY coordinate, area, perimeter, and angle (in radians) is extracted using scikit-image regionprops methods.
+	5. the results are saved into "tracks.csv" files and tracked images as well as movies are saved also.

+#### Tracking using other tracking software

-3. Alternatively, you can load the indexed 8 bit masks files into Lineage Mapper, or Metamorph which the tracking can be eaily done.
+Alternatively, you can load the indexed 8 bit masks files into Lineage Mapper, or Metamorph which the tracking can be eaily done.

 ### Data analysis and visualization
-Currently we have finished data loading interface for four types of analyzed data
+Currently we have coded data loading interfaces for 5 types of analyzed data. but you can look into the codes to adapt the output data in your preference also.
 1. ImageJ tracked multi-measure output

 	each cell track of all time points followed by another